-In line with the aforementioned regulations, Generalfinance - starting from 30 June 2021 - uses Cerved Rating Agency SpA ("CRA") as external rating agency (known as ECAI) for the calculation of RWAs relating to exposures to companies, with specific reference to those joint-stock companies that, at the reporting date, have an exposure of more than EUR 100,000, as part of the factoring relationship (without recourse or with recourse), with the name of the risk on the Transferred Debtor) with a maximum payable amount of more than EUR 2 million.
+In line with the aforementioned regulations, Generalfinance uses Cerved Rating Agency S.p.A. ("CRA") as external rating agency (known as ECAI) for the calculation of RWAs relating to exposures to companies, with specific reference to those joint-stock companies that, at the reporting date, have an exposure of more than EUR 100,000, as part of the factoring relationship (without recourse or with recourse), with the name of the risk on the Transferred Debtor) with a maximum payable amount of more than EUR 2 million.